virtualcommons/foraging/README.md

 The foraging experiment is a common pool resource experiment where participants are placed in randomized groups and interact with a spatially explicit renewable resource.
-It is built on the [csidex](http://bitbucket.org/virtualcommons/csidex) experiment framework and has been used to conduct research studies at [Arizona State University](http://www.asu.edu), [Indiana University](http://www.iu.edu), and the [University of Alaska-Anchorage](http://www.uaa.alaska.edu).
+It is built on the [Social Ecological Systems Experiment Framework](http://bitbucket.org/virtualcommons/sesef) and has been used to conduct research studies at [Arizona State University](http://www.asu.edu), [Indiana University](http://www.iu.edu), and the [University of Alaska-Anchorage](http://www.uaa.alaska.edu).

 ### features